Loveland, Colorado Therapists

 The city of Loveland in Larimer County, Colorado is a major business center, sustains a thriving artist population, and also plays host to a great number of summer tourists en route to Rocky Mountain National Park and Estes Park due to its location along U.S. Highway 34.
 With a population of 76,906 as of 2016, Loveland is the 14th most populous city in Colorado.
 Economically, home values and median household incomes in Loveland are more or less on par with the averages for Colorado as a whole, with the median household income being ever so slightly higher than the statewide average and the median home value being ever so slightly lower.
 Multiple publications have cited Loveland as a great place to live, but what may seem like paradise to some may be purgatory for others.

 Mental health statistics pertaining specifically to Loveland are difficult, if not impossible to find.
-However, statistics are available pertaining to Larimer County, in which Loveland is the second most populous municipality, and mental health statistics in Larimer County paint a grim picture of communities in crisis.
+However, statistics are available about Larimer County, in which Loveland is the second most populous municipality, and mental health statistics in Larimer County paint a grim picture of communities in crisis.

-The state of Colorado has one of the highest suicide rates in the nation, and the suicide rate in Larimer County has nearly doubled during a 15-year span from 2004 to 2018.
+The state of Colorado has one of the highest suicide rates in the nation, and the suicide rate in Larimer County has nearly doubled over 15 years from 2004 to 2018.
 The population growth, on the other hand, has not kept pace with the rate of suicides, which means that the ratio of suicide deaths to the total population in Larimer County has increased since 2004.
 Keep in mind, too, that these figures are based on coroners’ reports for completed suicides; they don’t take into account those who survive suicide attempts.

 Vulnerable Populations in Larimer County

-While mental illness can strike anywhere and anyone, regardless of ethnicity, economic status, or age, there are some populations in Larimer County that are viewed as particularly vulnerable when it comes to mental illness.
+While mental illness can strike anywhere and anyone, regardless of ethnicity, economic status, or age, some populations in Larimer County are viewed as particularly vulnerable when it comes to mental illness.

 • Youth: While mental illness can strike at any age, adolescents are more prone to depression and more likely to engage in risky behaviors due to hormonal changes and the structure of their developing brains.